amrutprabhu/amrutprabhu.github.io/_posts/2021-05-05-kind-kubernetes-cluster.md

     - role: worker
     - role: worker
 ```
-In this config, I have asked it to create a cluster with a control plane and two worker nodes.
+I have asked it to create a cluster with a control plane and two worker nodes in this config.

 Now, you can further customize this to map node ports to your host port.
 This would be helpful in a situation wherein say you have `NodePort` service, and you want to access it directly from your local system.